-The boundaries and names snown and the designations used on this map do not imply orticial endorsement or acceptance by the United Nations.
-Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by the parties.
-Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.
+The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
+The final status of Jammu and Kashmir has not vet been agreed upon by the parties Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.